tinkeringtech/scoutmakes/README.md

 Please support this eduactiional company by buying our products focused on cultivating more engineers!

 Designed by TinkeringTech.
-License: Creative Commons ShareAlike 3.0 United States (CC BY-SA 3.0 US)
+Hardware and documentation license: Creative Commons ShareAlike 3.0 United States (CC BY-SA 3.0 US)

-License: MIT License
+Software License: MIT License

-Check license.txt for more information All text above must be included in any redistribution.
+Check license.txt for more information.

+All text above must be included in any redistribution.